0xKnowles/NRF24-Slim-Gerber/README.md

 +--For EDUCATIONAL PURPOSES ONLY--+

-Gerber files for a PCB build of a NRF24 external module for the Fl!pper 0
+Gerber files for a mini PCB for making NRF24 external modules for the Flipper Zer0.